mozilla-releng/releasewarrior-2.0/docs/balrog/Balrog-and-Scheduled-Changes.md

 ![scheduled change with two signoffs](/docs/balrog/media/all_signoffs.png?raw=true)

 Now that the Signoff requirements have been met, the Scheduled Change will be enacted at the prescribed time.

+## Watersheds

+If you need to update watersheds in balrog, there are also in-tree changes for [update-verify](https://searchfox.org/mozilla-central/source/taskcluster/ci/release-update-verify-config/kind.yml#57) and it is worth searching for relevant entries in other places as update-verify is refactored in 2020.